FinnWilkinson/EMAS-Periodic-Table-App/Portfolio-B/evaluation.md

 <br>

 ### Conducting the evaluation
-For further evaluation, we conducted observations by using the approach of talk-throughs and concluded with a short survey.
+For further evaluation, we conducted _observations_ by using the approach of _talk-throughs_ and concluded with a short survey.
 We decided not to evaluate based on quantitative measures and instead focus on qualitative assessment by allowing users to explore the app.

-For each user, we would suggest a task and prompt them to explain their thoughts as they performed said task, while simultaneously taking note of any struggle, hesitation and difficulties.
-Once every use case was completed, we requested the user to complete the survey summarizing the experience (figure).
+For each user, we suggested each task and prompted them to explain their thoughts as they performed said task, while we simultaneously took note of any struggle, hesitation and difficulties.
+Once every use case was completed, we requested the user to complete the short survey summarizing the experience.

 <br>